Skip to content

 Use heating_and_cooling_limits if you want to control the component operation using the heating limit, cooling limit and main switching command datapoints.

-Outside air temperature Yes T_AIR_ODA
+Outside air temperature No T_AIR_ODA Input

-Cooling limit Yes CTRL_SV_UP_C
+Cooling limit Yes CTRL_SV_UP_C Output

-Heating limit Yes CTRL_SV_UP_H
+Heating limit Yes CTRL_SV_UP_H Output

 Main switching command - on Yes -